Why your funnel approach is failing?

 Delight Your Customers

-The delight phase is last in the cycle, however it shouldn’t be thought of in that way.
-With a flywheel mindset, this phase should come into play throughout the entire journey.
-Delighting a customer allows you to make sure your customers are happy and satisfied with their experience, which is extremely important to keep the flywheel on the move.
+The delight phase is last in the cycle, however, it shouldn’t be thought of in that way.
+With a marketing flywheel examples mindset, this phase should come into play throughout the entire journey.
+Delighting a customer allows you to make sure your customers are happy and satisfied with their experience, which is extremely important to keep the b2b flywheel on the move.

 Delighting strategies include: